 Basically, without the right tools, essay writing can become quite a painful feat of mental gymnastics.

-In today’s world however, there are enough resources out there to guide the first time essay writer or even a long time writer looking for new ways to get their ideas on paper, through the essay writing process.
+In today’s world, however, there are enough resources out there to guide the first time essay writer or even a long time writer looking for new ways to get their ideas on paper, through the essay writing process.
 We have gathered several of the best tools for helping avid thinkers go from the gene of an idea to a fully researched, written and edited essay.

 This is a mental exercise that needs to be worked on, so don’t be too hard on yourself.
-Give yourself the time.
+Give yourself time.
 Writing the night before a deadline turns this from an enjoyable learning experience into a laborious uphill battle.
-This isn’t just about getting words down on paper so that you reach the proposed word count or necessary number of pages, it’s about structuring your thoughts into a cohesive argument filled with valuable insights.
-Consolidating previously learnt knowledge is one of the main reasons essays are written, but essays are written for many reasons and you have to know why you are writing yours.
+This isn’t just about getting words down on paper so that you reach the proposed word count or a necessary number of pages, it’s about structuring your thoughts into a cohesive argument filled with valuable insights.
+Consolidating previously learned knowledge is one of the main reasons essays are written, but essays are written for many reasons and you have to know why you are writing yours.